Regulations for Full-time Study Programmes at the Norwegian School of Economics (NHH)

 Section 4-4 Assessment forms, assessment arrangements and grade scales

 Pursuant to the Act relating to Universities and University Colleges Section 3-9, the grades pass/fail or a grade scale with grades from A to E for pass and F for fail shall be used in connection with exams, tests, the evaluation of assignments or other form of assessment.
+The two assessment expressions cannot be combined in the same course.
 For conversion purposes, letter grades correspond to the following numerical values: A=5, B=4, C=3, D=2 and E=1.

 Section 4-5 Assessment semester

 Assessment takes place during the teaching semester for all courses.
-The course description must specify whether assessment is also offered outside the teaching semester, cf. Section 3-1 fifth paragraph.
+If the Vice Rector for Academic Affairs decide that assessment also is offered outside the teaching semester, it shall be specified in the course description cf. Section 3-1 fifth paragraph.

 Assessment takes place in accordance with requirements for prerequisite knowledge, course approval and the form of assessment stipulated for the course at the time of assessment.